 WSDA and partners have created lots of posters and other promotional and educational materials for Farm to School projects.
 WSDA’s Farm to School Team wants to provide a range of materials and options to help you promote your farm to institution efforts to students and families.
 WSDA is pleased to present a set of 20 Washington Harvest posters highlighting terrific Washington-grown fruits and vegetables.

-Farm to Table is a partnership effort to bring fresh local produce to programs serving children and older adults in Seattle/King County.
+A partnership effort to bring fresh local produce to programs serving children and older adults in Seattle/King County.
 By making healthy food more affordable and easier to access, our goal is to increase the health and well-being of our communities most vulnerable citizens while providing a new and growing marketing opportunity for northwest Washington farms.

-Taste Washington Day, sponsored in partnership by WSDA Farm to School and the Washington School Nutrition Association (WSNA), is an annual celebration of Washington grown foods served in school meals during the fall harvest season.
+Sponsored in partnership by WSDA Farm to School and the Washington School Nutrition Association (WSNA), is an annual celebration of Washington grown foods served in school meals during the fall harvest season.
 Schools connect with local farms to make the most of our bountiful fall harvest, and use Taste Washington Day to kick-off “Farm to School Month” in October.

-The Pilot Project for Procurement of Fresh Fruits and Vegetables, is an 8 state pilot program, in which Washington State was selected, as directed by the Agricultural Act of 2014, also known as the Farm Bill.
+An 8 state pilot program, in which Washington State was selected, as directed by the Agricultural Act of 2014, also known as the Farm Bill.
 The pilot enables school districts to use their USDA entitlement funds to purchase locally-grown unprocessed fruits and vegetables.
 Through this pilot Washington State hopes to strengthen current school-vendor relationships and broaden the diversity of vendors selling to schools.